MaxenceRaveau/PDF-GPT/README.md

 8.  **Start the Application**: Navigate to the main folder of the repository and open a Command Prompt.
 Then run the following command to start the application:`uvicorn app:app --reload`

  ![Result Expected](https://image.noelshack.com/fichiers/2023/31/3/1690955883-screenshot-6.png)
+You can test the application, by requesting the url of the backend_ip in your browser. http://{server_ip}/

 ### Deploying to AWS S3 with Lambda